bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: ' '
       -
         type: text
-        text: "the grassroots movements of Idle No More and the Defenders of Land and Truth Network combined with Assembly of First Nations membership resistance demonstrated the growing displeasure to advancing a rights-recognition approach.
+        text: "the grassroots movements of Idle No More and the Defenders of Land and Truth Network combined with Assembly of First Nations membership resistance indicated the growing displeasure towards advancing a rights-recognition approach.
 Communities expressed relative unease with the process and timelines for overhauling the suite of land policies.
 Moreover, the perception that government was “continuing its old ways“ created issues of trust (Brake 2019).
 More generally, Indigenous peoples felt that governmental efforts were threatening Indigenous self-determination and inherent rights and jurisdictions.
 Beaver First Nation Chief Trevor Mercredi observed: “The government has taken away the authority of the people, the true rights holders in Canada…They’re domesticating everything we own, they’re domesticating us as each day goes by” (Blake 2019).
-As a result of this debacle, Indigenous leaders and community members have become even less tolerant of government‘s “colonial shape-shifting“ (Alfred & Corntassel 2005) tactics.
-Rather, there is a strong desire for deep institutional change by government in advancing and achieving reconciliation.
-The failure to secure First Nation support shows there is resistance to complete subordination of the Indigenous lifeworld under that of settler-colonial liberal-capitalist democracy.
+As a result of this debacle, Indigenous leaders and community members have become less tolerant of government‘s “colonial shape-shifting“ (Alfred & Corntassel 2005) tactics.
+Rather, there is a strong desire for deep institutional change by government in terms of advancing and achieving reconciliation.
+The failure to secure First Nation support in this example shows there is resistance to complete subordination of the Indigenous lifeworld under that of settler-colonial liberal-capitalist democracy.
 First Nations desire a nation-to-nation partnership that results in the co-design and co-development of land policy reforms. \_\_"
   -
     type: paragraph
     content: